-You can select for your drop earrings to be made with either ‘post & butterfly’ or ‘hook’ fittings.
+You can select for your drop earrings to be made with either ‘hook’ fittings (left) or ‘post & butterfly’ fittings (right).

 You can select your choice of gemstone from the selection we work with.
 As photographed, these are (clockwise) London Blue Topaz, Peridot, Garnet, Swiss Blue Topaz, Cubic Zirconia (CZ), Citrine and Amethyst (centre).
 Alternatively, please contact us if you would like details of any other gemstones.